mg98/ol2r/README.md

 If the user selects result `3`, this is taken as a suggestion for `3, 1, 2, 4, 5` as the best ordering, and the model is re-trained on that.

-**It's all about parameters!** The important thing to keep in mind with OL2R is that all training must be lose and flexible, so you don't want to overtrain your model on a new "truth".
+An important thing to keep in mind with OL2R is that all training must be loose and flexible, so you don't want to overtrain your model on a new "truth".

 ## Remarks